 “Don’t sell a stock just because it seems high-priced.”

-“There is only one side of the market and it is not the bull side of the bear side, but the right side.”
+“There is only one side of the market, and it is not the bull side or the bear side, but the right side.”

 “End trades when it is clear that the trend you are profiting from is over.”

 “Never buy a stock because it has had a big decline from its previous high.”